kihiukiragu/helpers/linux/debian/README.md

       - Start: `vi /path/to/file/to/be/edited`
    2. gedit - ideal for beginners
 4. Edit sources file located at: `/etc/apt/sources.list`
-   1. Switch to root mode (see #2 above)
+   1. Switch to root user (see #2 above)
+   2. Backup sources.list:
+      ```
+      if [ ! -d "~/backup" ]; then
+          mkdir ~/backup
+      fi
+      cp /etc/apt/sources.list ~/backup/sources.list.d$(date +"%Y%m%d").t$(date +"%H%M%S").bak
+      ```
-   2. Type command: `gedit /etc/apt/sources.list` or `vi /etc/apt/sources.list`
+   3. Type command: `gedit /etc/apt/sources.list` or `vi /etc/apt/sources.list`
-   3. Comment out DVD source as update application will keep asking for DVD to be inserted.
+   4. Comment out DVD source as update application will keep asking for DVD to be inserted.
 Comment out a line by adding `#` at the beginning of the DVD source line.
 You can also just delete the line
-   4. You can insert additional sources for updates here
+   5. You can insert additional sources for updates here
-   5. It should look like:
+   6. It should look like:
       ```
       deb http://deb.debian.org/debian/ bookworm main
       deb-src http://deb.debian.org/debian/ bookworm main